-Darshan I/O profiler¶
+Darshan I/O Profiler¶

 Darshan is an open-source lightweight I/O profiler developed by ANL, which collects I/O statistics of several widely-used HPC I/O frameworks such as MPI-IO, HDF5, PNetCDF, and standard POSIX calls.
 We use Darshan at NERSC to examine file system utilization and provide advices to improve performance of users' applications.